- Site number:192

 Materials presented on this website, particularly maps and territorial information, are as-is and as-available based on available data and do not imply the expression of any opinion whatsoever on the part of the Secretariat of the Ramsar Convention concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-Groote Peel.
-23/05/80.
-Noord-Brabant; 1,348 ha; 051°20’N 005°49’E. Added to the Montreux Record 4 July 1990, removed from the Record 16 June 1993.
-Natura 2000 (SPA, SAC), National Park.
-The boundary of the Ramsar Site has been adjusted to the Natura 2000 site, resulting in an increase of 22 ha.
 The Site supports rich vegetation in a landscape characterized by marshland raised bog, pools, channels, heathland and pine plantations with artificially maintained water levels.
-It is an important breeding area for waterbirds, and particularly known as the most important resting place in the Netherlands of migrating common cranes.
-Groote Peel plays an important role in groundwater replenishment and carbon sequestration.
-As well as water management, the land is used for farming, forestry and tourism.
-The management measures implemented during the last ten years have restored the water levels, resulting in a substantial regeneration of peat moss species.
-There is a visitors’ centre, and boardwalks have been constructed to make the Site more accessible.
-Ramsar Site no. 192.
-Most recent RIS information: 2013.
+In 2014, the boundary of the Ramsar Site was aligned with the Natura 2000 site, resulting in an increase in area of 22 hectares.
+It is an important breeding area for waterbirds, and particularly known as the most important resting place in the Netherlands of migrating common cranes (Grus grus).
+Groote Peel plays an important role in groundwater replenishment and carbon sequestration as well as water management.
+The Site is used for farming, forestry and tourism.
+The management measures have restored the water levels, resulting in a substantial regeneration of peat moss species.
+There is a visitors’ centre, and boardwalks make the Site more accessible.

 Noord-Brabant and Limburg